 - Identify who will be submitting the grant on your behalf, the department’s grant administrator.
 Schedule a meeting with them to understand when they will need your grant AND how they can help you.

 - Find three to five colleagues or mentors who will review your grant in addition to your PI.
 Provide dates when you will send drafts of your specific aims page or your research plan.
 Find people who will provide in depth feedback on the content and strategy and not just editorial comments.

 - Spend half of your time on the Specific Aims page.
 This should be the first thing you write and rewrite and rewrite.
 Seek input on this page early and often.
 This may be the only page many reviewers read.

-- Use figures and tables to illustrate to make to make it easier for reviewers to grasp you research and ideas.
+- Use figures and tables to illustrate ideas that make it easier for reviewers to grasp your research and ideas.
 Figures and tables can also save space.

 - Make it easier for the reviewers to critique your grant.
 Tell them what is innovative.
 Limit yourself to three key messages and repeat these so they are clear.
 Present a focused research plan directly related to your aims.

 - Show that you can succeed.
 Collaborate on the grant with a senior investigator who has successfully completed similar projects.
 If you include a co-investigator, demonstrate that the relationship is established and not just in name only.

 - Use the actual review criterion to critically evaluate your own grant.
 Have you addressed every item the reviewer will be scoring?
 Review templates can be found here.